Misawa Air Base: 432d Tactical Fighter Wing

-In July 1984, the 432d Tactical Fighter Wing was reactivated at Misawa on the resumption of operational PACAF flying.
+In July 1985, the 432d Tactical Fighter Wing was reactivated at Misawa on the resumption of operational PACAF flying.
 The 432d controlled two F-16 Fighting Falcon squadrons (13th, 14th FS) and a rescue squadron (39th RQS) flying the HH-53 "Super Jolly Green Giant" helicopter.

 Post Cold War

-The 35th Fighter Wing was redesignated and reassigned October 1, 1994 when it inactivated at Naval Air Station Keflavik, Iceland and was reactivated the same day at Misawa where the wing assumed the missions and responsibilities previously performed by the 432nd Fighter Wing.
+The 35th Fighter Wing was redesignated and reassigned October 1, 1994, when it inactivated at Naval Air Station Keflavik, Iceland and was reactivated the same day at Misawa where the wing assumed the missions and responsibilities previously performed by the 432nd Fighter Wing.

 Near the 1995 new year, Misawa experienced two earthquakes—7.5 and 7.9 on the Richter scale at the epicenter off the coast of Hachinohe.

 On July 25, 1998, a US F-16 based at Misawa was unable to become airborne and collided with an antenna array at the east end of Misawa's runway and exploded.
 The pilot ejected, but landed in the flaming wreckage of the jet.
-He succumbed to his injuries on September 17th, 1998 at Brooke Army Medical Center.
+He succumbed to his injuries on September 17, 1998, at Brooke Army Medical Center.

-Global War on Terror
+Twenty-first century

 On September 25, 2003, a magnitude 8.3 earthquake occurred off the east coast of Hokkaidō which was strongly felt in Misawa and all of Aomori Prefecture.
 Damage to Misawa Air Base was limited to burst water mains, cosmetic cracks in walls and personal property damage.
 There were no reports of damage to the base runway.
 This was the largest earthquake reported by the U.S. Geological Survey (USGS) for 2003.

 On July 17, 2007, a US F-16 from Misawa, while deployed to the 13th Expeditionary Fighter Squadron, Balad AB, Iraq crashed after delinquent tire pressure testing and pilot misinterpretation.
 The pilot ejected safely and there were no injuries or deaths.

 The base was slightly damaged by the March 2011 Tōhoku earthquake and tsunami and experienced a black out.
 There were concerns about flooding from the tsunami reaching the base, and about a nearby nuclear facility, the Rokkasho Reprocessing Plant.

 After the quake, personnel and aircraft from the base assisted with Operation Tomodachi.
 The base also served as an important hub for airlifted assistance during the disaster recovery efforts.
 During the crisis, around 1,400 American family members voluntarily departed the base for locations outside Japan.

 In April 2015, two US F-16s based at Misawa made an emergency landing at a local airport after oil started leaking from one of the fighters.